berenslab/MorphoPy/paper/paper.md

 particular feature representation in order to make individual morphologies amenable to classical data analysis.
 Many different feature representations have been suggested in the literature, such as density maps [jefferis:2007], single valued summary statistics (morphometrics) [scorcioni:2008; @NeuroM] or, more recently, persistence images [@li:2017; @kanari:2018].
-The tools for extracting them, however, are often focused on solely one such representation and scattered across various programming languages.
+Unfortunately, the tools for extracting them are often focused on solely one such representation and scattered across various programming languages.

 Our software package `MorphoPy` is meant to easily extract different feature representations from neural morphologies for